redhat-ztp/openshift-acm-oot-drv/roles/deploy_drivers/README.md

 ## Role variables

 A state variable is passed to either add or remove all the objects that this role uses.
-A 'absent' state will remove all the objects while a 'present' state will add all the objects.
+An 'absent' state will remove all the objects while a 'present' state will add all the objects.

 ## Example Playbook